interview red flags that are a turn off for job candidates

 1. Talking over the candidate

-Having an interviewer that interrupts or talks over the candidate is a huge red flag for job seekers.
+Having an interviewer who interrupts or talks over the candidate is a huge red flag for job seekers.
 Interrupting a candidate during an interview can make them feel belittled and can make them think that their opinion does not matter.
 It’s important for the interviewer to provide the candidate with a chance to explain themselves and to ask relevant questions without interruption.
 Not only does it show respect for the candidate, but it will help to create an atmosphere where the candidate is comfortable expressing themselves.
 If the interviewer interrupts the candidate, it could be a sign that they don’t take the candidate’s thoughts seriously and it could also be a sign that they aren’t willing to have an open dialogue.

 1. Being distracted